atomone-hub/genesis/README.md

 our code, documentation, and specifications, but also to the end user through all commensurate reasonable means at our disposal.

-Any fixed functionality that could run on alternative VMs should be translated into the dominant language of the official approved software, which for us is a recent version of Go(lang) 1.xx.
-We should remind ourselves that every virtual machine has (had) numerous zero day exploits.
-The added security vulnerability surface area of the new VM combined with the compiler to compile one language for the VM, as well as the added complexity of needing to audit another language, can and must all be avoided.

 Arbitrary smart contract functionality must not be allowed on the main hub shard, which must instead be reserved primarily for basic transfer and IBC transactions, ICS1.5 shard coordination, and governance voting as safety and